DelphinusLab/prover-node-docker/README.md

 The simplest method is to start the containers with a different project name from other directories/containers.

-`docker compose -p <node_name> up`, This should start the services in order of mongodb, dry-run-service, prover-node
+`docker compose -p <node_name> up`, This should start the services in order of dry-run-service, prover-node

 Where `node` is the custom name of the services you would like to start i.e `node-2`.
 This is important to separate the containers and volumes from each other.